 Marshall University’s program has been reviewed and recognized by the Council for the Accreditation of Educator Preparation (CAEP) and American Association of School Librarians (AASL) as a School Librarianship Education Program.

 Marshall University’s School Library Media certification program prepares school librarians to manage school library media centers, collaborate with other faculty to support the school curriculum and facilitate information literacy among students.
-The three important functions for school library media specialists recommended in the American Library Association publication entitled Information Power (teaching, information access and program administration) are addressed throughout the program.
+The program operates on the core beliefs for effective for school library media specialists as recommended by the American Association School Libraries Common Belief as outline here: https://standards.aasl.org/beliefs/.

 As a certification endorsement program, initial teaching certification is required.
 The program requires the completion of 21 hours, including a 3-hour clinical experience, and passing the Library Media Specialist Praxis II Test.
 Certification is for K-12.